 “For children, the benefits of live music are extraordinary.
 Childhood is the peak time to learn to play, and the experience opens up a lifetime of potential enjoyment and self-expression,” says Kayte Judge, Cultural Education Producer at BCA’s Culture Challenge, “the Cultural Learning Alliance has robust research showing that musical knowledge makes a positive difference to engagement and attainment in children’s’ broader learning, so the importance of music really cannot be overstated.”

-Every gig will be followed up with clear instructions for parents about the options for music lessons in Bedford Borough.
-A bursary fund is also being raised to support at least 30 disadvantaged children to access a ‘taster term’ of one-to-one lessons.
+Now the aim is for every gig arranged, to be followed up with clear instructions for parents about the options for music lessons in Bedford Borough.
+A bursary fund is also in place to support at least 30 disadvantaged children to access a ‘taster term’ of one-to-one lessons.
 The bursaries will be allocated on need by a panel according to set criteria.